COVID-19 Update: Programs and Services as of September 24th, 2021

 Thank you for your compassion and support of Sistering.
 As the COVID-19 pandemic persists across the world, it is important that you know that our team of frontline workers continues to support our participants 24 hours a day, 7 days a week.

-As of June 25th, we reopened our 962 Bloor Street West location as a respite site.
+As of June 2020, our 962 Bloor Street West Drop-In began operating as a respite site.

-With direction from the City of Toronto, we will be taking a limited capacity of participants to comply with the public health directive of maintaining 2 metres or more of physical distance.
-All referrals will be done through the City of Toronto’s Central Intake Line.
+With direction from the City of Toronto, we have been taking a limited capacity of participants to comply with the public health directive of maintaining 2 metres or more of physical distance.
+All referrals are done through the City of Toronto’s Central Intake Line.
 We anticipate being at capacity for the foreseeable future and will work with community partners to ensure all participants find adequate shelter as needed.